-When existing equipment is modified to meet new operating conditions FM O&G's MOC process is used to verify the suitability of such modifications.
+When existing equipment is modified to meet new operating conditions FM O&G's MoC process

 All replacement parts and materials are to be original manufacturers' equipment unless experience has shown and been documented that aftermarket parts are superior.
 In the case of pressure vessels, piping, and tanks all replacement materials must meet or exceed the original material specifications and the repair procedures are to be conducted to the previously mentioned industry guidelines.